itzcodex24/iphone-keypad/README.md

 Contributions are welcome!
 If you find a bug or have a suggestion for improvement, please open an issue or submit a pull request.

-Before contributing, please read the [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## License

 This project is licensed under the [MIT License](LICENSE).